epimorphics/IntervalServer/README.md

 # IntervalServer

+**Deprecated**
+GDS no longer run the reference data server, nor the interval URI resolver so this code is no longer in use.
+Anyone forking this repo should review dependencies for any vulnerabilities before depolying it.

 IntervalServer repo contains the source code for the Servlet that provides the Interval service at reference.data.gov.uk. e.g.

    - `http://reference.data.gov.uk/id/quarter/2016-Q1` [.rdf](http://reference.data.gov.uk/doc/quarter/2016-Q1) [.ttl](http://reference.data.gov.uk/doc/quarter/2016-Q1.ttl) [.json](http://reference.data.gov.uk/doc/quarter/2016-Q1.json)